z1ndabad/shadcn-uilib-starter/README.md

 | `vite.config.ts` | Handles building package in `dist` using Vite in [library mode](https://vitejs.dev/guide/build#library-mode) |

 ## Usage
+- Create your own lib from the template
-- Add desired shadcn components to `src/components`
+- Add desired shadcn-ui components to `src/components`
-- Modify styling; some options are:
+- Modify styling.
+Some options are:
   - Editing component files directly, e.g. by editing variants
   - Editing global CSS variables defined in `src/globals.css`
   - Adding new CSS files for users to import (e.g. for multi-theme setups) in `src/themes`